Florin Halagian: Managerial career

 During this period he also worked in parallel for the Romanian Football Federation which put him in charge of Romania's Olympic team, being eliminated with 3–2 on aggregate by Hungary in the first round of the 1980 Summer Olympics qualifiers.
 Afterwards he led Romania's main squad in a single match which ended in a 1–1 draw against Cyprus in the Euro 1980 qualifiers.

 After finishing twice in the league in third place, Halagian left Argeș to coach Olt Scornicești.
 There, with the help of some of his former players from Argeș like Ilie Bărbulescu, Marin Radu and Sevastian Iovănescu, he finished the 1981–82 season in fourth place on equal points with the third-place team, Mircea Lucescu's Corvinul Hunedoara which qualified to the UEFA Cup.
-In 1984 he arrived at Steaua București where he worked with some of his players from Olt Scornicești such as Ilie Bărbulescu, Marin Radu, Victor Pițurcă and Adrian Bumbescu.
-However, after the first seven rounds of the season in which the team was undefeated and an elimination suffered in the first round of the European Cup Winners' Cup with 1–0 on aggregate to A.S.
-Roma led by coach Sven-Göran Eriksson, Halagian was replaced with Emerich Jenei, the team managing to win the title at the end of the season.
+In 1984, he arrived at Steaua București, where he reunited with several players he had coached at Olt Scornicești, such as Ilie Bărbulescu, Marin Radu, Victor Pițurcă and Adrian Bumbescu.

+However, after the first seven rounds of the season in which the team was undefeated, and an elimination from the European Cup Winners' Cup (a 1–0 aggregate loss to AS Roma, led by coach Sven-Göran Eriksson), Halagian was replaced by Emerich Jenei, and the team went on to win the title at the end of the season.
 Steaua also managed to win the 1985–86 European Cup and Halagian is considered to have a merit in this performance as he brought to the team some of the players that helped it achieve this performance.

 In the spring of 1985, Halagian took over Universitatea Craiova with whom he finished the season in fourth place and reached the 1985 Cupa României final which was lost with 2–1 against his former team, Steaua.
 Shortly afterwards he made a comeback at Argeș Pitești where he reached, but lost the 1984–85 Balkans Cup final against Iraklis.
 Also from 1987 until 1988 he worked again in parallel for the Romanian Football Federation which first appointed him head coach at Romania's under-21 national team.
 Then he led the Olympic side in two losses to Poland and Denmark in the unsuccessful 1988 Summer Olympics qualifiers.